The Changing American Workforce

 In the 1800s the Calumet region of northwest Indiana was Chicago’s Cape Cod.
 The baltic blue crescent of Lake Michigan curved serenely eastward from the state line.
 Tawny beaches and rolling sand dunes offered refuge from the raucous, brawling city of the big shoulders.
 Windwarped swale and reedy marshland attracted hunters and fishermen, birdwatchers and botanists.
 The lowslung, undeveloped lakefront lured industrial land scouts.

 In 1889, John D. Rockefeller’s Standard Oil Company broke ground for a refinery on the lakeshore just east of the state line near a railroad junction called Whiting’s Siding.
 Within a few years the Whiting Refinery was the largest in the US.
 In 1906 J.P.
 Morgan and Judge Elbert Gary began construction on the US Steel Gary Works.
-By midcentury, the 30 miles of lakeshore between Chicago and Gary had filled in seamlessly with wall to wall oil refineries, steel mills and chemical plants.
-The Calumet Region, named by 17th century French trappers for the marsh reeds (chalumet) that clogged their canoe channels, had become the largest industrial concentration in the world.
+By midcentury, the 30 miles of lakeshore between Chicago and Gary had filled in seamlessly with shoulder to shoulder oil refineries, steel mills and chemical plants.
+The Calumet Region, named by 17th century French trappers for the marsh reeds (chalumet) that choked their canoe channels, had become the largest industrial concentration in the world.

 Those industries needed labor.
 In the 1960s, heavy industry in the Calumet Region, collectively known as “the mills,” employed over 100,000 workers.
 Most of them belonged to unions.
 Their wages, benefits and pensions enabled them to own houses, raise families, buy cars, send children to college, and retire in their 60s with enough pension and social security to live comfortably in their paid-off houses and enjoy their grandchildren for the balance of their 67 years of life expectancy.
 Their industrial wages created a thriving economy.
 Their taxes built roads and schools, paid police and firemen.
 Settlement pushed south and east from the mill gates.
 By 1960 the region’s population had reached 700,000.

 But things were changing